hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 We have successfully created an `<img>` element with the proper `src` property.

-However it is still not on the page yet and the HTML page still looks like this:
+However we have not added it to the page yet.
+The HTML page still looks like this:

 ```html
 <div id="photos">
 </div>
 ```

-Now we need to add our image tag inside of the `<div>`.
+Now we need to add our image tag inside of `<div id="photos">`.

-We can do this by first obtaining a reference to that `<div>`.
+We can do this by first obtaining a reference to that `<div id="photos">`.

 Because our `div` has an id of `photos`, we can use, you guessed it,